 The Senufo are sub-divided into three major groups which are quite distinct.
 They are namely; Northern Senufo, Southern Senufo, and central Senufo are the smallest.
 They are multi-lingual and speak more than thirty languages.
 The Senufo group also practices hereditary caste system with the castes being despised and the farmers being higher ranked than the artisans.
 There are villages which are independent of each other with a male society known as Poro which conducts a secret initiation in the forests.

 This is one of the minority groups living in central parts of Mali.
 They are best known for their make dance and religious traditions.
 Their art primarily consists of sculpture which revolves around religion, values, and freedoms.
-According to their beliefs, the clitoris is considered masculine while the foreskin is feminine.
-There is, therefore, a dire need to eliminate these parts via circumcision.

 Other Ethnic Groups Of Mali